 Selection: Funding will be awarded on the basis of the quality of the application and the availability of funds.
 Preference will be given to students who do not have access to funds in their major departments.
-You may receive only one award from the SRPS.
+Please note: you may receive only one award from the SRPS.
+If you have multiple senior work projects you must choose one.
 Students who will have senior status during their project dates may apply.
-If you have questions if you are eligible please contact us.
+If you have questions about if your eligibility please contact us.

-If your research involves human subjects, such as interviewing or testing, it must be approved by the Institutional Review Board: http://www.middlebury.edu/academics/resources/irb
+If your research involves human subjects, such as interviewing or testing, it must be approved by the Institutional Review Board: go/irb

 Funding notification will be emailed by mid-October or early May.
 Otherwise, rolling applications are reviewed each Monday.